 Input

-Please provide a multiple sequence alignement in FASTA or A3M format.
+Please provide a multiple sequence alignement in FASTA, A3M, or A2M format.
 The protein of interest should be the first one in the alignment and should not contain any gap.
 We recommend generating the alignment with the highly efficient MMseqs2-based protocol implemented in ColabFold for an optimal balance between speed and accuracy.
 Using this protocol, the input alignment should contain at least a couple hundred sequences to obtain reliable predictions (Abakarova et al., 2023).

-• The query sequence corresponds exactly to a Uniprot entry.
-You can indicate the Uniprot identifier and ProteoCast will automatically retrieve the corresponding 3D model from the AlphaFold Database.
+1. The query sequence corresponds to a UniProt entry.
+You can indicate the UniProt identifier, and when available, ProteoCast will automatically retrieve the corresponding 3D model from the AlphaFold Database.

 Output